Jewels of Diana, Princess of Wales: Diamond and emerald Art-Deco style bracelet

 This bracelet was a wedding gift from Charles and purchased from Wartski.
 It was one of only two pieces in Diana's personal collection containing real emeralds, a stone Diana didn't often wear.

 Diana wore this bracelet notably while at London's Barbican Centre in 1982 and would continue wearing it early on in their relationship.
 The bracelet was later put aside and was not worn again until she chose it for a gala dinner on her 36th birthday.
 She teamed it with a pair of emerald earrings, the only other emeralds she had owned which had been a gift from Charles on her 22nd birthday.

 Seven-row pearl bracelet

-This seven-row pearl bracelet with vertical bar spacers was worn by the Princess as attended the Victoria and Albert Museum's Splendors of the Gonzagas exhibition on 4 November 1981.
+This seven-row pearl bracelet with vertical bar spacers was worn by the princess as attended the Victoria and Albert Museum's Splendours of the Gonzagas exhibition on 4 November 1981.
 The princess was photographed falling asleep here and subsequent photographs were dubbed "The Sleeping Beauty".

 The Queen's modern baguette and brilliants bracelet

 In 1982, the Queen commissioned a diamond bracelet from Garrards.
-The bracelet which consisted of diamonds with a baguette and brilliant cut was worn regularly by the Queen before being loaned to the Princess in 1983 for her state visit to Australia.
+The bracelet which consisted of diamonds with a baguette and brilliant cut was worn regularly by the Queen before being loaned to the princess in 1983 for her state visit to Australia.

 The Swiss Federal Republic's watch

 In 1947, the Queen received a wedding gift from The Swiss Federal Republic which was a specially designed platinum watch by the world's oldest watch factory, Vacheron & Constantin.
-In 1981, the Queen gave the watch as a wedding gift to the Princess.
+In 1981, the Queen gave the watch as a wedding gift to the princess.